estebanreyl/overlaybd/README.md

 ### Data Management and Garbage Collection

-As data continues to grow, it becomes inevitable that redundant data needs to be cleaned up.
-Once data is associated with OCI artifacts through a 'ReferenceList', the OCI Registry can parse the contents of the 'ReferenceList' by scanning the images.
-This allows the system to determine which data in the entire Bucket is being referenced and which data can be safely deleted.
+By taking advantage of the OCI format, we can leverage its inherent format for the purpose of lifecycle management.
+As data continues to grow it becomes inevitable that redundant data needs to be cleaned up.
+Once data is associated with OCI artifacts through a 'ReferenceList', the OCI Registry can help determine if an image in said 'ReferenceList' can be cleaned up by scanning the images for references.
+This allows the system to determine which data in the entire Bucket is being utilized and which data can be safely deleted.
+OCI registries will typically clean up unused layers in a similar fashion by identifying unreferenced layers during garbage collection (although this is not a hard requirement of the spec).

 ## Core Design Three: High-Performance Streaming Loading Capability